iDesignRES/CHP_modelling/docs/bioCHP_model_description.md

 - `Qk` (input) as the heat demand at the individual temperature levels \f$ k \f$ in MW.
 - `Qk_len` (input) denoting the size of `Qk`
 - `W_el` (input) as the electric power output of the CHP plant in MW.
-- `Mj` (output) as the input mass flow rate of each biomass feedstock to the BioCHP plant in kg/s.
+- `Mj` (output) as the input mass flow rate of each biomass feedstock to the bioCHP plant in kg/s.
 - `Mj_len` (output) denoting the size of `Mj`
-- `Q_prod` (output) as the total heat production from the BioCHP plant in MW.
+- `Q_prod` (output) as the total heat production from the bioCHP plant in MW.
-- `W_el_prod` (output) as the total electric power production from the BioCHP plant in MW.
+- `W_el_prod` (output) as the total electric power production from the bioCHP plant in MW.
 - `C_inv` (output) as represents the capital expenditures in M\$.
 - `C_op_d` (output) as the annual direct variable operating expenses in M\$.
 - `C_op_f` (output) as the annual fixed operating expenses in M\$.